 However, with so many different broadband providers and broadband packages available, choosing the plan that will provide you with value for money access to the internet is often easier said than done.

-Many households end up paying over the odds for benefits they simply don’t need.
-So, to help make getting online that bit easier we explain how to get started with broadband:
+Many households end up paying over the odds for benefits they simply don't need.
+So, to help make getting online that bit easier we explain how to get started with finding cheap broadband deals:

 ADSL broadband is available to the vast majority of UK households as it's delivered by the same network as your landline phone line.
 ADSL operates on a higher frequency than your phone, letting you surf the net and talk on the phone simultaneously without disruption.